TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | width     | The width of the bloom filter                                      | uint64     |

-## Addresses
+## ChunkAddresses

 The `addresses` data model is produced by `chifra chunks` and represents the records found in the addresses table of each Unchained Index chunk.
 The `offset` and `count` fields represent the location and number of records in the `appearances` table to which the address table is related.

-The following commands produce and manage addresses:
+The following commands produce and manage chunkAddresses:

 | Tools                                              |                                                                 |
 | -------------------------------------------------- | --------------------------------------------------------------- |
 | [chifra chunks](/docs/chifra/admin/#chifra-chunks) | manage pinned index of appearances and associated Bloom filters |

-Addresses data is made of the following data fields:
+Chunkaddresses data is made of the following data fields:

 | Field   | Description                                                               | Type       |
 | ------- | ------------------------------------------------------------------------- | ---------- |